greenelab/deep-review/sections/03_categorize.md

 literature review, including approaches and applications see recent papers [@tag:Litjens2017_medimage_survey @tag:Shen2017_medimg_review].

+Closest to natural images are applications of deep learning aimed at detection and recognition of melanoma, the deadliest form of skin cancer.
+Recent works included applications to both dermoscopy [@tag:Codella2016_ensemble_melanoma @tag:Yu2016_melanoma_resnet] and simply clinical photography images of skin lesions [@tag:Jafari2016_skin_lesions
+@tag:Esfahani2016_melanoma @tag:Esteva2017_skin_cancer_nature].
+For both
+modalities pre-training on natural images appears to be common model initialization, applied networks can be as deep as over 50 layers, and result performance is competitive or better compared to a board of certified dermatologists [@tag:Codella2016_ensemble_melanoma
+@tag:Esteva2017_skin_cancer_nature].

 Mammography has been one area with numerous contributions [@tag:Dhungel2015_struct_pred_mamm @tag:Dhungel2016_mamm
 @tag:Zhu2016_mult_inst_mamm @tag:Zhu2016_advers_mamm